tuommii/scoreboard/README.md

+# Scoreboard
-# Score tracker for discgolf and golf
+Simple score tracker for golf and discgolf.
+Made with Go & Vue.js

 Live demo: https://games.miikka.xyz/

 Created for mobile use.
 For best usability [add app to homescreen](https://www.howtogeek.com/196087/how-to-add-websites-to-the-home-screen-on-any-smartphone-or-tablet/).

-## Things to consider (contributions are more than welcome)
+## Things to consider
+_Contributions are more than welcome_
 - [x] Create MVP
+- [x] Circular navigation
 - [x] Split frontend to Vue-components
 - [x] Create most played courses automatically based on location
 - [ ] Make UI suitable for desktop also